 Boren Fellowship Selection Process

-Fellowship award recipients will be selected on the basis of merit with consideration for:
+Award recipients will be selected on the basis of merit.
+Review panels will consider the following questions.

-- a comprehensive, clear, and feasible study proposal;
+- Does the applicant have a comprehensive, clear, and feasible study plan?

 These qualities will be evaluated by IIE-organized regional review panels and the national nominating panel.
 The panels consist of faculty members and administrators representing diverse fields of study from colleges and universities from across the United States.
 The regional panels will make initial recommendations, and the national nominating panel will designate scholarship finalists to the National Security Education Program Office.